IRS OFFER IN COMPROMISE

 You need to prove that your income and assets are insufficient to pay your entire outstanding tax balance.
 Form 656 has two different financial statement forms, one for individuals and businesses, with an extra section for self-employed taxpayers.
 This statement is incredibly exhaustive as you must provide information about your and your spouse’s employment, whether your dependents and other people living in your household contribute to the household income, household expenses, vehicles and other assets, and virtually anything else related to your ability to pay down your tax debt.
 You must include copies of documents such as pay stubs, car notes, student loan payments, and other proof of your expenses, income, assets, and debts to substantiate what you entered on the financial statement.
 If you are self-employed, you need to provide an extensive breakdown of assets used in your business as well as where your income comes from and the type of expenses you have.

-The purpose of collecting so much financial information is so that the IRS can determine if you can pay your balance in a reasonably short timeframe and that it doesn’t merit the other resolution options available to you such as going on a payment plan or making your account temporarily uncollectible.
+The purpose of collecting so much financial information is so that the IRS can determine if you can pay your balance in a reasonably short time frame and that it doesn’t merit the other resolution options available to you such as going on a payment plan or making your account temporarily uncollectible.

 Once you’ve compiled your financial statement, which should support your Offer in Compromise amount and how much you are able to pay, you then make the actual offer.
 The offer price should be as close to the original tax liability as possible, within reason.

 You also will specify if you will make the offer in five payments or less with a lump-sum payment plan or periodic plan (typically monthly).
 If you are opting for the lump-sum option, your package must include a payment for 20% of the total offer amount.
-For periodic plans, include the first period’s payment in your package.
+For periodic plans, including the first period’s payment in your package.
 You then need to stay current on these payment plans while waiting for the IRS to make a decision.

 Waiting for the IRS to Respond